uktrade/data-hub-frontend/README.md

 ## Deployment

-Changes to `develop` and `master` are auto deployed to staging and production environments on Heroku.
+Commits to `develop` are automatically deployed to a heroku instance.
+Pull requests deploy to a [review app](https://devcenter.heroku.com/articles/github-integration-review-apps) from this heroku instance.

+Deployments to staging and production are done manually through Jenkins and are deployed from the `master` branch.